mo-g-19/Lab-12/README.md

 ## Objective
 - Load datasets
-- preprocess data
+- Preprocess data
-- select and train a classification algorithm
+- Select and train a classification algorithm
-- evaluate model performance using metrics like accuracy and confusion matrix
+- Evaluate model performance using metrics like accuracy and confusion matrix

 End of the lab: create and asses a basic ML classification model in Python